Jack So: Career

 So began his career with the Hong Kong Government.
 He then joined the private sector in 1978 and held various senior positions in stockbroking, banking and property development.

-He served as Executive Director of the Hong Kong Trade Development Council (TDC) from 1985 to 1992, and the chairman from 2007 to 2015.
+He served as executive director of the Hong Kong Trade Development Council (TDC) from 1985 to 1992, and the chairman from 2007 to 2015.

-So was the chairman and Chief Executive of the Mass Transit Railway Corporation Limited from 1995 to 2003.
-He was Deputy chairman and Group managing director of PCCW from 2003 to 2007.
+So was the chairman and Chief Executive of the MTR Corporation from 1995 to 2003.
+He was deputy chairman and Group managing director of PCCW from 2003 to 2007.

-He is a non-executive Director of American International Assurance Group Limited and China Resources Power Holding Company Ltd., and senior advisor to Credit Suisse, Greater China.
-So was an independent director of The Hongkong and Shanghai Banking Corporation Limited from 2000 to 2007 and Cathay Pacific Airways Limited from 2002 to 2015.
+He is a non-executive Director of American International Assurance and China Resources Power, and senior advisor to Credit Suisse, Greater China.
+So was an independent director of HSBC from 2000 to 2007 and Cathay Pacific from 2002 to 2015.

 In the political aspect, So is a member of the Chinese People's Political Consultative Conference from 2008 to 2018.
 He was an International Business Advisor to the Mayor of Beijing, and was appointed Honorary Consultant to the Mayor of San Francisco in 2013.
 He was also appointed by the HKSAR Government as Chairman of the Film Development Council from April 2007 to March 2013.

-So is an Honorary Doctorate in Social Sciences at The University of Hong Kong (HKU).
-He was appointed Member of The University Council in 2000 and served as the Chairman of The University’s Campus Development & Planning Committee from 2006 to 2012, and was responsible for the building of HKU’s new Centennial Campus.
+So is an Honorary Doctorate in Social Sciences at the University of Hong Kong (HKU).
+He was appointed Member of The University Council in 2000 and served as the Chairman of The university's Campus Development & Planning Committee from 2006 to 2012, and was responsible for the building of HKU's new Centennial Campus.